iberdinsky-skilld/sdc-addon/README.md

 Alternatively, you can import the YAML file in a `.stories.js` file within Storybook.

+### Why stories experimental?

+The [community will have to decide](https://docs.google.com/document/d/1wCQLXrK1lrV2gYlqmqD2pybTql6_H1dByWIKB5xQFcQ/edit?tab=t.0#heading=h.3949vjfiqczr) what format the YAML stories should be.

 ## Known Issues
 - `$ref: json-schema-definitions://` for SDC from Experience Builder is unsupported.
 - The addon relies on [Experimental indexers](https://storybook.js.org/docs/api/main-config/main-config-indexers).